Population-Council/Drugs-Side-Effect-Classification/README.md

 #### 2. Fork the Repository

-Fork the repository in your GitHub environment and change the owner name in `backend-stack.tsx` to enable access via Amplify.
+Fork the repository in your GitHub environment and change the owner name in `cdk_backend/lib/cdk_backend-stack.ts` at line 134 to replace `owner: 'ASUCICREPO'` with your GitHub username to enable access via Amplify.

 #### 3. Directory Structure